-19. Boxes Lost Per Tree Ground Fruit Per Tree (item 18) divided by Fruit Size Per Box determined in item 17, rounded to tenths.
-Enter fruit damaged by uninsured causes on a separate line.
+19. Boxes Per Tree Ground Fruit Per Tree (item 18) divided by Fruit Size Per Box determined in item 17, rounded to tenths.
+Enter fruit damaged by uninsured causes and undamaged fruit on a separate lines.
 Example: 692 ground fruit/tree ÷ 247 fruit size/box = 2.8 boxes lost/tree.
 20 a.
 Cause(s) of Damage The name of the cause(s) of damage for each line.
 List insured cause(s) of damage in chronological order.
-Enter the cause(s) of uninsurable damage on a separate line or on a separate worksheet.
+Enter uninsurable damage and undamaged fruit on a separate line(s) or on a separate worksheet.
 Document the circumstances resulting in the uninsured cause(s) of loss on a Special Report and attach to the Adjuster's Citrus Worksheet.
 20 b.
 Date(s) of Damage The month, day, and year the damage occurred for the corresponding cause of damage in item 20a (MM/DD/YYYY).
 For progressive damage, enter the month and year in which most of the damage occurred (MM/YYYY).
 Enter the date(s) of damage for the corresponding uninsurable damage on a separate line or on a separate worksheet.
-21. Boxes Produced Number of Trees (item 16) multiplied by Boxes Lost Per Tree (item 19), rounded to boxes to tenths.
-Circle the entry for uninsured causes of loss and include the entry in the column totals.
-Do NOT transfer uninsured cause of loss entries to column 22 "Boxes Lost."
+21. Boxes Produced Number of Trees (item 16) multiplied by Boxes Per Tree (item 19), in boxes rounded to tenths.
+Circle the entry for uninsured causes of loss and undamaged fruit and include the entry in the column totals.
+Do NOT transfer uninsured cause of loss and undamaged fruit entries to column 22 "Boxes Lost."
 Example: 2830 trees x 2.8 boxes lost/tree = 7924.0 boxes produced. (a) When freeze is the cause of loss, the post-harvest ground count must be entered on a separate line in "Boxes on Ground" (item 21) and "Boxes Lost" (item 22) below.
 Enter through items 21 and 22, a statement such as "See next line for post-harvest ground count." (b) Refer to the LAM when a Hail and Fire Exclusion is in effect and circle the entry when damage is due to hail or fire. (c) If due to insured causes, a Federal or State agency has ordered the appraised insured crop or production to be destroyed, enter "0.0" as the number of boxes produced.
 Instruct the insured to complete and submit a Certification Form stating the crop or production WAS DESTROYED and the method of destruction.
-Refer to the LAM Par.
-96 and 102 for additional information.
-Also refer to exhibit 7 Production Worksheet "Narrative" instructions, item "t" for documentation requirements.
+Refer to the LAM for additional information.
+Also refer to exhibit 7 Production Worksheet Narrative instructions, item "t" for documentation requirements.
 22. Boxes Lost Transfer the entry from item 21.
-Make NO ENTRY for production lost due to uninsured causes.
-23. Total Total of column 16.
-Total must not exceed the number of trees entered in item 11.
+Make NO ENTRY for production lost due to uninsured causes and undamaged fruit.
+23. Notes Document any calculations or special circumstances.
 24. Totals Separately total for columns 21 and 22, entry in boxes to tenths.
-Include in the column 21 totals encircled entries representing uninsured causes of loss.
+Include in the column 21 totals for encircled entries.